cnguy/kayn/README.md

 /*
   getSummoners & getSummoner target many endpoints.
-In the case of the summoner endpoints, it made a lot more sense for them to target other endpoints.
+In the case of the summoner endpoints, it made a lot more sense for the two functions to target both the by-name and by-id summoner endpoints.

   The example above targets the by-name endpoint, while the example below targets the by-id endpoint.